 Accredited Investors Wealth Management

-Throughout this team, there are 24 certified financial planners (CFPs), which is significantly more than any other firm on this list.
-You’ll also find four chartered financial analysts (CFAs), five certified public accountants (CPAs), one retirement income certified professional (RICP), one chartered life underwriter (CLU) and one chartered financial consultant (ChFC).
+Throughout this team, there are over 20 certified financial planners (CFPs), which is significantly more than any other firm on this list.
+You’ll also find chartered financial analysts (CFAs), certified public accountants (CPAs), chartered financial consultants (ChFCs) and more.

 Accredited Investors Wealth Management Background

 Accredited Investors Wealth Management started conducting its investment advisory business in 1987.
 Its current principal shareholders are its founders, Ross Levin and Wil Heupel.
 Outside of Levin and Heupel’s shares, the firm is employee-owned.